historic-trails/website/sites/fort-larned-national-historic-site.md

 The fort overlooked large stretches of the plains to the north and south, and was bordered by groves of hardwood trees along the river.
 The river itself acted as a moat along the northwest edge of the fort, giving it a natural barrier against any threats. [^NRHP] Because of this natural defence, Fort Larned was never built up like a traditional fort, with large walls or entrenchments.
 Despite its name, Fort Larned was really more of a small garrison than a proper fort.

 From the perspective of the US military, the fort’s construction was an instant success.
-Fort Larned had become one of the primary distribution points for annuities sent to Native American tribes, and its location made it an important spot for American and Native leaders to meet.
+Fort Larned became the home of the [Indian agent](https://en.wikipedia.org/wiki/Indian_agent) of the Southern Cheyenne, Kiowa, and Comanche tribes, [Colonel Jesse Leavenworth](https://en.wikipedia.org/wiki/Jesse_Henry_Leavenworth).
+Because of this, the fort became one of the primary distribution points for annuities sent to Native American tribes, and its location on the Santa Fe Trail made it an easy spot for American and Native leaders to meet.

 {% include figure.html
   class="img-right"